ryancole/ManagedOTN/README.md

 ### bool CloseDocument(int handle)

 The `CloseDocument` function closes an open document for the given `handle`.
 It returns a boolean indicating success (`true`) or failure (`false`).
 You must close documents when you are finished with them.

+### int OpenExport(int handle, string path)

+The `OpenExport` function, given an open document `handle`, opens the output destination file, at `path`, for writing.
+A destination document must be opened before you can export a PDF. `OpenExport` returns an integer indicating the opened export's handle.
+The export handle is used by the `RunExport` function.
+The export handle will have a positive value if the `OpenExport` function succeeded, otherwise the returned export handle will be zero.

+### bool CloseExport(int handle)

+The `CloseExport` function closes an open export for the given `handle`.
+It returns a boolean indicating success (`true`) or failure (`false`).
+You must close exports when you are finished with them.

+### bool RunExport(int handle)

+The `RunExport` function, given an open export `handle`, will export a PDF of the opened document for the given export `handle`.
+It returns a boolean indicating success (`true`) or failure (`false`).

+### int GetLastErrorCode()

+Returns an integer containing the last error code.
+So if another function fails, this code should reflect the error that occurred.

+### string GetErrorMessage(int code)

+Convert a given error `code` to an actual error message.